centoventi/centogpt_experimental/README.md

 # centogpt_experimental (Experimental project)
 A work in progress experimental project.
+**IMPORTANT:** Python interpreter is required in order to make the files work.
 - Experimental support for GPT-3.5-Turbo API.

 # Release 1.0 -- Experimental